beanut/priority-education-release/README.md

 I will create more demo journeys over the week and fix the critical bugs.

 The source code in its current state is very disorganized.
 I hope to restructure them into a Model-View-ViewModel (MVVM) pattern in the near future.

+Please find the releases in the 'Releases' page on the right.